• Skip to primary navigation

 These simple homemade sourdough thumbprint cookies are a great way to use up your sourdough discard or extra sourdough starter.
 You can ferment them a little before you bake them to get the health benefits or bake them right away - the choice is yours!

-As a must-have holiday cookie, they make a delightful Christmas gift.
+As a must-have holiday cookie, they make a delightful Christmas gift, just like these sourdough fruit mince thumbprint cookies.

 But they are also an easy way to fill up the cookie jar - you might even like to bake them with the kids!
 It's a great recipe to get them involved in all things sourdough!